Baldwin Beach Park

 Cultural Factoid

-The entire stretch of beach is also popular with runners, and it is possible to continue on past the cove on a well-worn trail along a sea-wall.
+The beach is also a good place for a run and it is possible to continue on past the cove on a well-worn trail along a sea-wall.
 That will bring you to a clothing-optional beach and further on through a small wooded area that leads to Paia Bay.
 (End-to-end distance is just over 1.5 miles.)

 With all this going for it, Baldwin Beach Park is the most popular beach destination for North Shore families.
 On weekends and holidays the large parking area can become packed, but have no fear if you like privacy – there are always large empty stretches of beach, and even on the busiest days you can claim a nice secluded swath of sand all for yourself!

 If your travels bring you by the North Shore early in the morning, definitely pit-stop here and take a long beach stroll – Baldwin Beach typically has a mystical feel in the early morning that is quite different from the vibe late in the day.
-Oh, and if the broker who booked your time-share sold you on west-facing shores as being the only place to see a spectacular Maui sunset, he’s lying to you – many of the spectacular sunsets I’ve witnessed on Maui were from this very beach. (check our Facebook page to see several!)
+This beach also features spectacular sunsets.

 Key Info: